The holidays are one of the most exciting times of the year in New York City!

 Keep in mind that weekend midday shows are the most desirable tickets.

-If your schedule is flexible, the more likely you are to find cheaper tickets.
+The more flexible your schedule is, the more likely you are to find a good deal.

 After Christmas, prices drop.
 The show usually runs through the 1st weekend of January.